DarioMangano09/ThermalCamera_Portfolio/index.md

 # Thermal Camera
-Replace this text with a brief description (2-3 sentences) of your project.
-This description should draw the reader in and make them interested in what you've built.
+I built a thermal camera that can read levels of heat using a raspberry-pi.The thermal camera displays a live video feed that can measure temperature from -40 degrees to 300 degrees.
+The biggest challenge was figuring out the code.
+I ran into many issues along the way, but after some struggle, I figured it out, and it worked smoothly.
+One of my biggest triumphs was getting the wiring to work on the second try.
+I have never used a breadboard, and this was my first time.
+After looking at a diagram of how a breadboard is connected, I did the wiring, and it worked.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML